Alfred Pellan: Biography

-Later that year, an even more radical group was formed, which produced the manifesto Refus global first set out by Borduas, which completely overshadowed the earlier manifesto.
+Though Pellan had no desire to be formally associated with any particular art movement, in early 1948 he founded the group Prisme d’yeux.
+Its manifesto was written by Jacques de Tonnancour and advocated freedom of expression in art, speaking for a group that called for art free of any ideology.
+Later that year, an even more radical group was formed, which produced the manifesto Refus global first set out by Borduas, which completely overshadowed the manifesto penned by Prisme d'yeux.
+Although Pellan and Borduas shared the same impetus to challenge conservatism within the Quebec art world, they were often at odds over their differing views concerning modern art's social role.
+Whereas Borduas advocated for moving beyond public opinion, Pellan aimed to make modern art accessible to collectors and general audiences.

-Pellan received a scholarship in 1952 from the Royal Society of Canada and returned to Paris until 1955, with his wife Madeleine, whom he had married in 1949.
-During his stay, the Musée d'Art Moderne de Paris in Paris organized an exhibition of 181 of his works, sponsored by the governments of France and Canada.
+In 1952, Pellan received a scholarship from the Royal Society of Canada, which enabled a return to Paris.
+He remained in Paris with his wife Madeleine, whom he had married in 1949, until 1955.
+During this brief stay, the Musée d'Art Moderne de Paris organized an exhibition of 181 of his works, sponsored by the governments of France and Canada.
 Pellan was the first Canadian to be given a solo exhibition in Paris in the museum.

 Works by Pellan along with those of David Milne, Goodridge Roberts and Emily Carr represented Canada at the Venice Biennale in 1952.

-Back in Quebec for two years, he resumed his painting classes in 1957 as a professor at the Art Centre of Sainte-Adèle while living in his house in Auteuil, Laval, where he took up residence in 1950.
-His reputation continued to grow among Canadian art experts, he became more widely known through various exhibitions, both solo and group, and he received commissions for murals, which helped establish his fame throughout the country.
+Back in Quebec for two years, he resumed his painting classes in 1957 as a professor at the Art Centre of Sainte-Adèle while living in his house in Auteuil, Laval.
+His reputation continued to grow among Canadian art experts, he became more widely known through solo and group exhibitions, and he received commissions for murals, which helped establish his fame throughout the country.

 In 1971, he received an honorary doctorate from Sir George Williams University, which later became Concordia University.